-- July 20, 1957 - Sixty years after his birth, Air Force officials, community and state dignitaries, and members of Carl Ben Eielson's family gathered at the base to dedicate a memorial to the Arctic pilot.
+- July 20, 1957 - Sixty years after his birth, Air Force officials, community and state dignitaries, and members of the family of Carl Ben Eielson gathered at the base to dedicate a memorial to the Arctic pilot.
 Originally located just outside the main gate, its present location is the corner of Broadway and Central.

 - Sept.
 9, 1958 - While flying as a relief navigator aboard an SC-47, Maj.
 Charlie Pennell of Eielson's 11th Aviation Depot Squadron died in a crash at Elmendorf.
 Pennell Elementary School would later be named after him.

 - Sept.
 11, 1958 - Screen star Mary Martin entertained Eielson personnel.
 Three months later, the Harlem Globetrotters performed.

 - Feb.
 1, 1959 - Capt.
 Perry Amidon, suspecting an out-of-control aircraft, ejected from his B-58 Hustler at 24,000 feet.
 The aircraft's pilot thought otherwise, however, and landed the plane at Eielson a few minutes later.
 Amidon, helicoptered back to the base about an hour later, was unhurt.